d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

 A related quantity is the *mean*, which is also called the *average*.
 We calculate the mean by dividing the sum by the total number of elements.
-In code, we could just call mean on tensors of arbitrary shape.
+In code, we could just call the function for calculating the mean on tensors of arbitrary shape.

 ```{.python .input}
 A.mean(), A.sum() / A.size